You can throw these Easy Chicken Fajitas together in about half an hour, no marinating or planning ahead needed.

 3. While your thighs cook, in another pan, you’ll throw together the fajita veggies, a couple bell peppers and an onion.
 These get sprinkled with a little taco seasoning of their own or that mix of chili powder, cumin, salt, and pepper and cooked until the vegetables are tender-crisp.

-4. Once everything’s done, slice the thighs, and serve with fajita veggies on warmed tortillas with a squeeze of lime and your favorite fajita toppings.
+4. Once everything’s done, slice the chicken thighs, and serve with the fajita veggies on warmed tortillas with a squeeze of lime and your favorite fajita toppings.

-If you want to really make a night of it, tortilla chips and Nacho Cheese are always a treat with fajitas, but if you’re looking for something a little healthier, I recommend a batch of easy Oven-roasted Broccoli.
+Cilantro rice and beans are always a good option.
+If you want to really make a night of it, I love tortilla chips and nacho cheese, but if you’re looking for something a little lighter, go with a batch of easy oven-roasted broccoli or roasted zucchini.

 Then maybe add a small batch of Chocolate Chip Cookies for dessert.

-- If you would like to use chicken breasts rather than thighs, go for it.
-The cooking method will vary a tiny bit, and I recommend you season them as described in this recipe, and then go follow my Cooking Chicken Breast for Salads and Sandwiches tutorial.
+Sure.
+If you would like to use chicken breasts rather than thighs, go for it, but the cooking method will vary a tiny bit.
+Season the chicken as described in this recipe, and then go follow my Cooking Chicken Breast for Salads and Sandwiches tutorial.

 Quick and Easy Chicken Fajitas

 Chicken and Veggies